umr4nlp/umr-guidelines/guidelines.md

 **UMR modal values:** UMR currently has three modal relations that are annotated at the sentence level, even though the final modal dependency structure functions at the document level:

 * Modstr: Indicates the epistemic strength relation (degree of confidence/certainty) between a conceiver and an event or between a conceiver and an embedded conceiver.
-* Modal: Indicates the relation between a modal complement-taking predicate and its complement
+* Modpred: Indicates the relation between a modal complement-taking predicate and its complement
 * Quot: Indicates the relation between a speech predicate and its complement

 **Differences between AMR and UMR**